A family of measures on symmetric groups and the field with one element: Introduction

 In terms of geometry, the $z$-splitting measure on $S_n$ at $z=q$ is associated with properties of the $\FF_q$-points of the open (noncompact) variety $Z_n := \PP^n \backslash \{ H_n, L_n\}$ where the projective space $\PP^n$ is identified with the coefficients $(a_0, a_1, ..., a_n)$ associated to the polynomial $f(X) = a_0 X^n + a_{1} X^{n-1} + \cdots+ a_{n-1}X+a_n$, with $L_n := \{ a_0=0\}$ being the hyperplane ``at infinity" and the {\em discriminant locus} $H_n := \{ \Disc(f(X))=0\}$ being the hypersurface cut out by the discriminant of $f(X)$, given by a homogeneous polynomial of degree $n$.
 The condition $\Disc(f(X))\ne 0$ specifies that $f(X)$ has a square-free factorization.
-(Removing $L_n$ takes away monic polynomials of lower degrees).
-The group $S_n$ acts on the roots of $f(X)$ and on the possible factorizations of $f(X)$, and the $\FF_q$-points are distinguished by the $S_n$ action.
-The $S_n$-action distinguishing factorizations is associated to a configuration space $\Conf(n)$ of $n$ distinct points $(z_1, ..., z_n)$ subject to the distinctness constraint $z_i \ne z_j$, with associated polynomial $f(X) = a_0 \prod_{i=1}^n (X- z_i)$, see Church, Ellenberg and Farb \cite{CEF:2013}, \cite{CEF:2013b}.
-Their work studies aspects of the $S_n$-action on homology of this variety and its numbers of $\FF_q$-points.
-Their method extracts asymptotic information as $n \to \infty$ on various statistics on the occurrence of certain families of representations.
-The limit $q=1$ would represent a new sort of (unstable) limit for their statistics.
-It may be that the $1$-splitting measure is encoding geometric information about the discriminant locus.
+(Removing $L_n$ takes away monic polynomials of lower degrees.)
+The symmetric group $S_n$ acts on the roots of $f(X)$ and on the possible factorizations of $f(X)$, and the $\FF_q$-points are distinguished by the $S_n$-action.
+The $S_n$-action distinguishing factorizations is associated to a configuration space $\Conf(n)$ of $n$ distinct points $(z_1, ..., z_n)$ subject to the distinctness constraint $z_i \ne z_j$, with associated polynomial $f(X) = \prod_{i=1}^n (X- z_i)$.
+Church, Ellenberg and Farb \cite{CEF:2013}, \cite{CEF:2013b}. study aspects of the $S_n$-action on homology of this variety and its numbers of $\FF_q$-points.
+Their method extracts asymptotic information as $n \to \infty$ of various statistics on the occurrence of certain families of representations.
+Such statistics have topological content, and one may ask whether topological information on the structures above is encoded in the $1$-splitting measure.
+The limit $q=1$ represents a different limit for the statistics than that studied by Church, Ellenberg and Farb.

+A further indication that the $1$-splitting measure may have an interesting ``geometry over $\FF_1$" interpretation is the observation that it is supported on the Springer regular elements of $S_n$.
+The fact that the limit measure is signed suggests that the associated geometry will be different in some aspect from $\FF_1$-type statistics associated with counting points on closed varieties twisted by local systems; as indicated above it seems to be associated to an open variety.
+A geometric interpretation would align the observations made here with various known geometric and topological ``field of one element" constructions.